 Jet owned by Elvis to be auctioned after sitting 30 years

-This undated photo provided by GWS Auctions, Inc. shows a private jet once owned by Elvis Presley, on a runway in New Mexico.
-The plane is set to be auctioned after sitting on a runway in New Mexico for 30 years.
+A private jet once owned by Elvis Presley and featured on the National Geographic Channel is set to be auctioned after sitting on a runway in New Mexico for 30 years.
+The red 1962 Lockheed Jetstar, one of many owned by the King of rock 'n' roll, has no engines and needs a restoration of its cockpit.

 Add your comments below